collective/plonetheme.basic/README.txt

 Introduction
 ============

-plonetheme.basic is a Plone 4 theme.
+Plone Basic is a theme for Plone 4.
+This theme works well on its own, but is meant to be used as a base for heavily-customized sites.

 plonetheme.basic is similar to plonetheme.sunburst -- styles were copied
-from sunburst, and modified as outlined below.
+from Sunburst, and modified as outlined below.
 Appearances are very similar, but this theme has been set up to be more easily customizable.

  * Uses base_properties, and some variables have been added for quick